avigewirtz/avigewirtz.github.io-/make/makefiles.md

 ### Dependency Graphs

 The dependencies among the files in a program can be formally described via a _dependency graph_.
 In this graph, nodes represent files, and directed edges indicate dependencies.
 If file A -> B, then A depends on B, meaning that a modification to B requires A to be rebuilt.
 If A -> B and B -> C, then A indirectly (or transitively) depends on C. A modification to C requires B to be rebuilt, which in turn requires A to be rebuilt.
 Each file with dependencies is labeled with the command to build it from its dependencies.
+In make terminology, these files are known as targets.
 A visual representation of our program's dependency graph is shown in Figure 12.3.

 <figure><img src="../.gitbook/assets/Group 125 (1).png" alt="" width="563"><figcaption><p>Figure 12.3: testintmath's dependency graph</p></figcaption></figure>